 As promised, the how-tos for the poppy tree in the little cookie’s room… (I do realize, of course, that poppies don’t grow on trees–or do they?–but that’s what I have dubbed these flowers, so there you go.)
+OK, let’s call it a flower wall mural.
 The felt flowers are removable, so your little one (or you) can arrange and rearrange as you like.

 how to make a poppy wall mural:

 felt in assorted colors

 *For cookie cutters, I used sizes 4″, 2 1/2″ and 1 1/2″.
 The fusible web is available at craft or sewing stores.
 I use “Lite Steam a Steam 2,” letter size pieces of webbing.
 Click the link to see what it looks like.
 I used a pretty good quality felt from Prairie Point Junction in these colors: two shades of orange, two shades of pink, lime green.